4th Grade Program Practice Page

 Break Beat (percussion)

-Xylos Only (percussion + call response) Home... () Africa () Home of the pyramid - Africa Land of the Sun - Africa Speak to the animals - Africa Talk with the drum - Africa Birthplace of science - Africa Art and design - Africa Cradle of life - Africa Celebrate!
+Xylos Only (percussion + call response) Home...
+(Robertson, Deletto) Africa (Petree, Gammenthaler, Robertson) Home of the pyramid - Africa Land of the Sun - Africa Speak to the animals - Africa Talk with the drum - Africa Birthplace of science - Africa Art and design - Africa Cradle of life - Africa Celebrate!

-A + B + C section (Morris does the whole chant by themselves)(Gammenthaler sing Africa)(Petree and Gumucio sing Aa yo)
+A + B + C section (Robertson does the whole chant by themselves)(sing Africa - Petree, Gammenthaler)( sing Aa yo - Deletto, Williams)

-A + B + C section (Morris does the whole chant by themselves)(Gammenthaler sing Africa)(Petree and Gumucio sing Aa yo)
+A + B + C section (Robertson does the whole chant by themselves)(sing Africa - Petree, Gammenthaler)( sing Aa yo - Deletto, Williams)

 Break Beat Ending